tmacwill/vimrc/README.markdown

 * ,c: toggle comments
 * ,C: toggle block comments
 * ,e: open file in new tab
+* ,g: ctags go to definition in new tab
+* ,G: ctags go to definition in new buffer
 * ,l: toggle NERDTree
 * ,h: open a shell in a new tab
 * ,k: syntax-check the current file